Ticker

 • What can I do better next time?

-Account how the setback can inform you as a learning experience, rather than taking a slap at you!
+Account for how the setback can inform you as a learning experience, rather than taking a slap at you!

-4.Review Past Success
+4. Review Past Success

-• Connect with the people who care, who support you or who believe in you, when you are knocked down.
+• Connect with the people who care, who support you, or who believe in you, when you are knocked down.

 • Look back at any helpful feedback you’ve received in the past.